smufang/fewshotgraph/README.md

 <a name="citation"></a>
 ## Citation

-If you find this repo helpful to you, please feel free to cite these works:
+If you find this repository useful, please feel free to cite the following works:

 🔥 [**Survey Paper**](https://arxiv.org/abs/2402.01440)